18-Day Mexico Day Of the Dead

 Day 6: Oaxaca

-Included: Breakfast and Lunch.
+Included: Breakfast and Lunch

 Day 7: Oaxaca

-This morning you’ll be rewarded for your commitment to the early start with a trip to a farmers market where producers from small villages gather to sell their goods.
+This morning you’ll be rewarded for your commitment to the early start with a trip to a local market where producers from small villages gather to sell their goods.
 Breakfast here is as local and authentic as it gets!
 Before heading back into town, there’s another surprise in store for the group!
 You’ll rest soundly tonight in the beautiful hotel we’ve chosen here.

 Day 8: Oaxaca